wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 This is my toy project to implement iOS calendar function based on native Objective-C.

-Currently I am not used to GitHub.
 This is my first GitHub repository.

 All comments of codes are written by Korean.